Guscyrus-cyber/Splunk_successful_logins/README.md

 \
 **.** When?
 Refer to the \_time field.\
 \
 Five user accounts (admin, john, mary, alice, and svc_backup) successfully authenticated to the host MacBookPro.
 The successful logins originated from six source IP addresses (10.0.0.10, 10.0.0.15, 10.0.0.20, 88.88.88.88, 123.123.123.123, and 192.168.1.50).
 The authentication events occurred between 08:00:00 and 08:21:00 on June 3, 2026.
-All login attempts were accepted and resulted in successful access to the target system.\
+All login attempts were accepted and resulted in successful access to the target system.
-\

-**\
+lease refer to images # 6 and 7 in the repository.

-3. Successful Logins by User**
+**3. Successful Logins by User**

 index=auth sourcetype=successful_logins\
 \| stats count by user\